mikemckiernan/GenerativeAIExamples/docs/rag/configuration.md

     APP_LLM_MODELNAME: The model name used by the Triton server.
     APP_LLM_MODELENGINE: An enum specifying the backend name hosting the model.
 Options currently supported are:
     1. `triton-trt-llm` if you are using locally deployed LLM models.
-    2. `ai-playground` if you are using NV AI Playground based models.
     APP_CONFIG_FILE: Provides the path to the configuration file used by the Chain Server or this container.
 Defaults to /dev/null

 #### Frontend